 After Tax contribution: You can contribute post tax to your superannuation, possibly from your savings or an inheritance.

 Spouse Contribution: If your spouse is not working or is a low income earner you may be able to contribute into their super and get a 18% tax offset.

 Low income co contribution: If you are a low income and you contribute after tax money to your super, the government will match it up to $500.

 Catchup contributions: From 2018/19, the government made changes so that you can utilise any unused pre-tax cap.
 This means any unused portion of your pre-tax cap can be rolled over and added to the next year, for a maximum of 5 years.

 By planning early and using strategies aimed to boost your super, you put yourself in the best position to live retirement your way.

-Schedule a no-cost, no-obligation Discovery Meeting with Louella Jorge – We’ll help your review your current situation, your aspirations, and identify the simple steps to get you where you want to be.
+Schedule a no-obligation Discovery Chat with us – We’ll help your review your current situation, your aspirations, and identify the simple steps to get you where you want to be.

 Discovery Wealth – The Hills trusted name in financial advice.

 - Association of Superfunds of Australia (nd) Retirement Standard [online] https://www.superannuation.asn.au/resources/retirement-standard